Sven-I-Am/challenge-twig/README.md

     - after testing the copied code everything works as intended, and I can start adding content through Twig
     - I added a footer with some content and styled it using bootstrap
     - I then added the <aside> and the menu block and using bootstrap styled it to be on the left of the page
+    - I created a new file `src/Twig/RandomQuote.php` and in there I created a new Twig function based on the code provided [here](https://github.com/becodeorg/ANT-Lamarr-5.34/blob/main/3.The-Mountain/Symfony/3.Twig/quotes.php)
+    - Since I have autowiring enabled Symfony automatically registered the function as a service, and I added it in my pages
+    - After plating around with the styling some more I finished this exercise feeling like I have a basic understanding of Twig and what it can do

 ## What I learned from this exercise
 <!--here you can write anything from a short summary on the subject of the exercise, a readable description of the new skills/knowledge you acquire, to an in depth clarification.
 As long as it helps you retain what you learned, or easily find the information when working on future projects-->
+Using Twig makes the front-end of a php project that much simpler to code.
+The syntax is easy to learn and implement, the built-in functionality is extensive and I look forward to using it more often.

 ## To Do